mikield/mikield/Readme.md

 # Welcome to My GitHub Profile! 👋

 I'm **Vladyslav Gaysyuk**, a passionate Web Application Developer and the CEO of [CyberWolf.Studio](https://cyberwolf.studio), based in Katowice, Poland.
-With over three years of experience in web development, I specialize in creating dynamic and user-friendly web solutions that drive business success. :contentReference[oaicite:0]{index=0}
+With over ten+ years of experience in web development, I specialize in creating dynamic and user-friendly web solutions that drive business success.

 ---